dkvz/new-blog-poc/README.md

   * Use use a hover animation such as the one here: https://beautifuldingbats.com
 - [x] Search input could have bigger text and more padding.
 - [ ] Cards normally have a "bubble" animation on click.
 Same for buttons.
-- [ ] We could have the last shorts in a section that can be expanded to see more, same for articles.
-Of course, expanding should be animated.
-That way we could only have a few "last shorts" and "last articles".
-The expansion thing can be mounted as a (or part of a) component so that it's not visible when JS is disabled.
-The first few items shown are also server rendered when necessary.
 - [x] The menu has to work with Javascript disabled - I'm thinking of using the input checked trick.
 Plan B would have to have a second menu in a <noscript> tag.
 - [x] Header shouldn't be fixed this time around but I'm going to do something hybrid and hide-fade + padding transition it out at a certain point.
 It'll still be fixed if JS is disabled.
 Currently trying: transparent header into solid into removing it with transition.
 - [x] Add an outline on focused buttons.
 Very important for keyboard nav accessibility.
 - [ ] Also put a big outline (similar to the button one) on links - Escpecially the card links at the bottom.
-- [ ] If I want to do images homemade, there is such a thing as a SVG sprite: https://css-tricks.com/change-color-of-svg-on-hover/#article-header-id-1
 - [ ] Need to test everything on Chrome!
 - [x] Figure out where to put the menu button, wheel or whatever it's going to be.